 Section 61(a) of the 1940 Act permits a business development company such as us to sell such securities on such terms (and to issue shares of common stock upon their exercise) only if several conditions are satisfied.
 Specifically, such proposal must be approved by a majority of the Board of Directors who have no financial interest in the transaction and a majority of the independent directors, and by the stockholders of the issuer.
-In addition, a majority of the issuer's independent directors must determine in good faith that the issuance of such securities is in the best interests of us and our stockholders and that the price at which such rights or other securities are to be sold (which refers to the exercise or conversion price in the case of rights such as warrants, options or conversion rights) is not less than a price which closely approximates the market value for the underlying shares of common stock at the time of issuance of such rights or other securities, such rights may not be separately transferable unless no class of such rights, and the accompanying securities, has been publicly distributed.
-In addition, such warrants, options or convertible for more than 25% of the common stock outstanding at that time.
+In addition, a majority of the issuer's independent directors must determine in good faith that the issuance of such securities is in the best interests of us and our stockholders and that the price at which such rights or other securities are to be sold (which refers to the exercise or conversion price in the case of rights such as warrants, options or conversion rights) is not less than a price which closely approximates the market value for the underlying shares of common stock at the time of issuance of such rights or other securities, has been publicly distributed.
+In addition, such warrants, options or other ingents within ten years.
+Finally, the long-term rights or other securities outstanding at any particular time may not be exerciseable or convertible for more than 25% of the common stock outstanding at that time.
 The subsequent issuance of shares upon exercise of properly authorized rights is permitted without regard to net asset value or market value at the time of exercise.